Global Head of Financial Crimes Compliance, Adjunct Professor of Law

 B.S., University of Louisiana; J.D., University of Denver; M.P.A., Harvard; LL.M., Oxford

-Professor DeVille's articles have appeared in several law reviews, including those published by Columbia, George Washington, Harvard, Stanford and Chicago, and he has served as a contributor to several newspapers, including the Boston Globe, Moscow Times, New York Times and Washington Times, as well as numerous business publications.
+Professor DeVille's peer-reviewed articles have appeared in numerous law reviews, including those published by Columbia, George Washington, Harvard, Stanford and the University of Chicago, and he has written chapters for several textbooks.
+He has served as a contributor on international legal affairs to several newspapers, including the Boston Globe, Moscow Times, New York Times and Washington Times, as well as numerous commercial publications.